nicarq/sovereign-sdk/examples/demo-rollup/benches/prover/README.md

 ## Augmented input set

-- In order to increase the accuracy of the benchmarks, and get estimates closer to real use-cases, we have integrated the data-generation module `sov-data-generators`, to be able to generate transaction data more easily.
+- In order to increase the accuracy of the benchmarks, and get estimates closer to real use-cases, we have integrated the data-generation module from `sov-test-utils` to be able to generate transaction data more easily.
 We have added cycle-tracking methods to have a finer understanding of the system's performances.

 For our benchmark, we have used two block types: